HITsz-TMG/SKURG/README.md

 ## Introduction

-This repository contains the source code necessary to reproduce the results presented in the paper titled "Enhancing Multi-modal Multi-hop Question Answering via Structured Knowledge and Unified Retrieval-Generation".
+This repository contains the source code necessary to reproduce the results presented in our ACM MM 2023 paper titled "Enhancing
+Multi-modal Multi-hop Question Answering via Structured Knowledge and Unified Retrieval-Generation".
 The research focuses on improving multi-modal multi-hop question answering through the use of structured knowledge and a unified retrieval-generation approach.